Samoreilly/java-damero/README.md

 - conditional dlq routing to send different exceptions to different topics
 - rest api for querying and replaying dlq messages
 - distributed cache support using redis for multi-instance deployments
-- metrics tracking with micrometer
+- **comprehensive metrics** with micrometer for production monitoring
+- crash-safe batch acknowledgments (no data loss on server restart)
 - auto-configuration with sensible defaults

 ## Requirements